 America’s vast access to the Internet makes it simple for sex traffickers to solicit, buy, sell, and arrange sex with minors.
 The prevalence of social media and sites such as Craigslist and Backpage make it easy for sex traffickers to lure vulnerable teens.
 Most commonly, with the promise of romance, modeling jobs, or access to drugs and alcohol.

 As scary as these statistics are, there are steps that parents can take to dramatically reduce the susceptibility of their teenagers.
 Traffickers prey on the most vulnerable and uninformed.
+So how do you keep your child safe from human trafficking?
 It’s vital that we oversee our children and educate our sons and daughters on how to protect themselves.

 1. Monitor social media accounts